google/osv-scanner/README.md

 The recursive flag `-r` or `--recursive` will tell the scanner to search all subdirectories in addition to the specified directory.
 It can find additional lockfiles, dependencies, and vulnerabilities.
 If your project has deeply nested subdirectories, a recursive search may take a long time.

 Git directories are searched for the latest commit hash.
-Searching for git commit has is intended to work with projects that use git submodules or a similar mechanism where dependencies are checked out as real git repositories.
+Searching for git commit hash is intended to work with projects that use git submodules or a similar mechanism where dependencies are checked out as real git repositories.

 ### Specify SBOM